Child Custody in BC

 Different Types of Child Custody

-Shared custody:
+Shared Custody:

-Split custody:
+Split Custody:

-What is a Child Custody Agreement?
+What is a Child Custody or Parenting Time Agreement?

-- How much time a child spends living with each parent/guardian.
+➡ How much time a child spends living with each parent/guardian.

-- A procedure for dealing with and avoiding conflict that may arise.
+➡ A procedure for dealing with and avoiding conflict that may arise.

-- How often each parent is expected to have contact with the child via telephone, email, or any preferred form of communication.
+➡ How often each parent is expected to have contact with the child via telephone, email, or any preferred form of communication.

-- How the child will be transported between the parents’ homes.
+➡ How the child will be transported between the parents’ homes.

-Custody agreements and court orders pertaining to custody may always be changed if there is material change of circumstances.
+Custody agreements and court orders pertaining to custody may be changed if there is a material change of circumstances.
 Either parent can file for adjustments to the custody plan at any time and will need to prove that a material change has occurred which merits a change in the arrangement.

 How is Child Custody Determined?